facebookresearch/ParlAI/parlai/tasks/empathetic_dialogues/README.md

 Description: A dataset of 25k conversations grounded in emotional situations to facilitate training and evaluating dialogue systems.
 See https://arxiv.org/abs/1811.00207 for more information.
 ===========================
 Dataset has been released under the CC BY-NC license.
-EmpatheticDialogueTeacher returns examples like so:
+EmpatheticDialoguesTeacher returns examples like so:
 - [text]:  context line (previous utterance by 'speaker')
 - [labels]: label line  (current utterance by 'listener') with additional task specific fields: